buckmanb/Blog/angular_guidelines.md

 Utilize Angular Material's theming system to create consistent designs across your application6.

-Additional Tips
 Use TypeScript features like interfaces and type checking for better code quality1.

 Implement lazy loading for feature modules to improve initial load time1.

 Use the trackBy function with ngFor for better performance when rendering lists1.

-Document your code thoroughly for better maintainability1.

-By following these practices, you can effectively isolate HTML, CSS, and TypeScript code while managing CSS with Material to implement themes in your Angular 19 project.